WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - when you are loading large datasets, it takes time, those chunks have to be downloaded.
 Lambda might timeout before the dataset is loaded

-##### Lambda layers

-- Unless you want to specify the exact path of the layers artifact at runtime, **use specific directory names in your layers**
-  - You can find the list of the specific directory names for a given runtime here: <https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path>

-##### Lambda layers and extensions with container deployments

-- lambda layers are not directly supported with the container deployments

-- to make layers work, you would have to **bake the layer directly into your container** or **use a multi-stage build with a image that contains the layer**

 #### Tumbling windows